Skip to content

 1. Add a step to the Case.

-2. Select For Statement from the Action drop-down.
+2. Select FOR from the Action drop-down.

 3. Leave Screen Name and Element Key field blank.